Cochinita Pibil – The Tradition

 - While the pork shoulder is smoking, prepare the banana leaves first by giving them a good wash in the sink.
 Then using a knife, remove the woody strip on the edge of the banana leaf.
 Cutting this part off will aid in making the banana leaves easier to fold.

-- Using a large pot or Dutch oven, line the pot with the cleaned banana leaves by overlapping them slightly.
+- Line the pot with the cleaned banana leaves using a large pot or Dutch oven by overlapping them slightly.
 Leave one or two banana leaves extra long so they can be wrapped around the top of the pork shoulder.

 - Take the pork shoulder out of the oven and set it on a safe surface to allow it to rest.
-Remove the lid and allow to rest until (150°F or 65°C) before attempting to pull apart.
+Next, remove the lid and allow to rest until (150°F or 65°C) before attempting to pull apart.

 Traditional Quick Pickled Onions

 - Peel, core, and halve each red onion.
-Sliced each onion half as thinly (julienned) as you can.
+Next, slice each onion half as thinly (julienned) as you can.